kiba/Writings/for_science/chp25_political_uncertainity.md

 "And we been through ours several decades ago.
 Their system works for over a century until this trans-reality revolution happens.
 Our system works right now."

-"We digressed long enough, what's your feel for this situation?"
+"We digressed long enough.
+What's your feel for this situation?"

-Ozpin sighed.
 "The worst case scenario would be that they turn militant, and cast their eyes on us and Earth.
 I don't see it as likely.
 Their leadership and politicians extended their hands out to us, and Cindy Blue is still on Sidonia."

 "She does seem totally unconcerned."